gofynd/fdk-client-javascript/documentation/application/CONTENT.md

-Gets the content of the application's landing page.
+Landing page is the first page that a prospect lands upon while visiting a website.
+Use this API to fetch the details of a landing page.

 *Returned Response:*